angular/angular/adev/src/content/guide/di/dependency-injection-context.md

 ## Stack frame in context

 Some APIs are designed to be run in an injection context.
-This is the case, for example, of the router guards.
-It allows the use of [`inject`](api/core/inject) to access a service within the guard function.
+This is the case, for example, with router guards.
+This allows the use of [`inject`](api/core/inject) within the guard function to access a service.

 Here is an example for `CanActivateFn`